xulihang/BasicCAT-website/imagetrans/index.md

 ### v1.1.7

 * Maskeditor can now regenerate mask of selected area and scale images
+* Text Remover can remove text in selected area
 * The default text mask color is reset to red
 * Add non-text image editor
 * Bugfixes